rmi-electricity/cheshire/README.rst

   hooks are taken from the excellent `pre-commit project <https://pre-commit.com/>`__.
 * The hooks are configured in ``.pre-commit-config.yaml``
 * For them to run automatically when you try to make a commit, you **must** install the pre-commit hooks in your cloned repository first.
-This only has to be done once.
+This only has to be done once by running ``pre-commit install`` in your local repo.
 * These checks are run as part of our CI, and the CI will fail if the pre-commit hooks fail.
-* We also use the `pre-commit.ci <https://pre-commit.ci>`__ service to run the same checks on any code that is pushed to GitHub, and to apply standard code formatting to the PR in case it hasn't been run locally prior to being committed.

 Additional comments on using Pre-commit
 ----------------------------------------------------
 Most git GUI tools work with pre-commit but don't work that well.
 The terminal based ``git`` is usually the safer choice.

-For this to work you must have a terminal session inside your repository folder.
+For this to work you must have a terminal session inside your repository folder and the correct environment activated.
 To see what will be committed run ``git status``.
 To stage all files shown in red so they will be included in the commit, run ``git add .``.
 Note: keeping ``.gitignore`` current so that it excludes all file patterns you want to keep out of git will make this process much easier.

-To make the commit run ``git commit -m '<commmit message>'``.
+To make the commit, run ``git commit -m '<commmit message>'``.
 If pre-commit hooks alter the files, you will need to add those fixed files again (you can see this when you run ``git status``) and then do the commit again.